Password Plus and Super Password: Alphabetics/Super Password

 The winning team played for a cash prize in the bonus round, called "Alphabetics" on Password Plus and "Super Password" on Super Password.

-The gameplay of the round was the same on both shows.
-The contestant had 60 seconds to guess 10 passwords beginning with consecutive letters of the alphabet (e.g., "A" through "J"), with the celebrity giving one-word clues as in the main game.
-The celebrity could see only the current password until the contestant either guessed it or the celebrity passed.
-He/she could use multiple words to form a sentence, but had to pause distinctly after each one.
-For the period on Password Plus in which opposites were forbidden, this was enforced in Alphabetics as well.
-The contestant won $100 per guessed word, and a cash jackpot for solving all 10 before time expired.
+The bonus round was played the same way on both shows.
+The celebrity partner on the winning team had 60 seconds to describe 10 passwords to his/her contestant partner by using one-word clues as in the main game.
+These passwords were arranged in alphabetical order (ex: A-J, B-K, C-L, etc.), and the celebrity could see only the current password until he/she passed on it or until their contestant partner correctly guessed it, whichever happened first.
+The celebrity could also use multiple words to form a sentence but had to pause distinctly after each one.
+When the "no opposites" rule was enforced on Password Plus, it applied to both the main game and Alphabetics.
+The contestant partner earned $100 for every word he/she got right, and a cash prize for guessing all 10 passwords before time expired.